 You’ll start your program with a one-week workshop by humanitarian photographer Anna Lusty.
-This workshop will teach you all you need to know about nonprofit photography in a South African context.
-From the second week, you’ll take on one-week photography assignments at charities of your choice; we want to make sure you’re documenting projects you feel particularly passionate about.
-This could, for instance, be education, early childhood development, female empowerment, sports education, food security, or animal welfare.
+This workshop will teach you all you need to know about nonprofit photography in an African context.
+From the second week, you’ll take on one-week photography assignments at nonprofit organizations, and document their work.
+The projects you’re photographing could, for instance, be focused on education, early childhood development, female empowerment, sports education, food security, or animal welfare.
 After each week, you’ll have the opportunity to review your project with Anna, and to prepare for the next.
-Weekends are time off, and a chance to explore Cape Town and its stunning natural surroundings.
-You can join this photography volunteer program for 2 to 12 weeks, and there are start dates every couple of months.
+Weekends are time off, and a chance to explore your wonderful surroundings in either South Africa or Zambia.
+You can join this photography volunteer program for 2 to 4 weeks, and there are regular start dates.

 As a photographer on this program, you’ll be part of Penda Trust, a nonprofit organisation that uses photography as a tool to drive positive change.
 Based in Cape Town, Penda Trust offers free photography to grassroots nonprofits, so that they have the right visual tools for their communication and fundraising programs.
 These images are donated to the nonprofits, and they are regularly used for exhibitions or online campaigns to help raise awareness for their causes.
 The nonprofits Penda Trust supports have a wide range of focus areas; from environmental and animal welfare, to social development and female empowerment.